Categories

 • Parking and Transport Solutions: Commissioning transport consultants to assess parking demand, propose mitigation with car clubs, cycle storage, or Travel Plans.

-• Noise and Amenity Mitigation: Incorporating enhanced sound insulation, restricting windows in sensitive positions, and demonstrating how proposal mitigates amenity impacts.
+• Noise and Amenity Mitigation: Incorporating enhanced sound insulation, restricting windows in sensitive positions, and demonstrating how the proposal mitigates amenity impacts.

 • Community Engagement: Proactively liaising with neighbours to address concerns about character, street scene, and household mix to foster greater support.